 More and more clients look to Instagram to find new talent and book photographers, so posting fresh content will remind existing clients of your work and help you get noticed.

 If you think your images have broad appeal, you could try and sell your stock to an established photo library, such as Getty or Shutterstock.
 Or go it alone and try and sell them as stock or prints through platforms such as 500px, Twenty20, or Foap.

 Self-assigned projects connect photographers with the passion for the medium that made them choose this challenging and exciting career.
 And to do that can be as easy as to “get out there and start photographing”, which is Matt’s advice.

-Wonderful Machine: Expert Advice: How to Transition From Retail to Commercial Photography
+Expert Advice: Transitioning From Retail to Commercial Photography

 aPhotoEditor: Personal Projects